LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/GettingStarted.md

 ### Project Settings

-These settings must be adjusted in your XCode project.
+These settings must be adjusted in your Xcode project.

   1. [Bitcode Compilation](#bitcode-compilation)
   2. [VoIP Background Mode](#voip-background-mode)